Ever wondered how to sell to corporate clients? Follow these 4 steps for the ideal end-to-end sales process.

-I’m sure you’ve all been there, I know I have, when I forget to diarise a follow-up call, then suddenly a couple of days go by and you remember to call them, then you email them a few times and you realise you’re that salesperson who forgot to set a timeline…
+I’m sure you’ve all been there (I know I have) when you forgot to diarise a follow up call.
+A couple of days go by and you remember to call them, then you email them a few times and you realise you’re that salesperson who forgot to set a timeline…

 Follow up with a diary invite including the following:

 - The location of the meeting or the phone number or website link for the call

-- Including the result that you are hoping to achieve from the call
+- State again the result that you are looking for

 - Discuss the package you wish to proceed with